rafiandria23/solveware-backend-test/README.md

 ## Getting Started

-Make sure you have filled out all environment variables listed in .env.template file.
+Make sure you have filled out all environment variables listed in .env.template file and have created the database.

 ```sh
 git clone https://github.com/rafiandria23/solveware-test.git